Namrajp/cli-fundamentals/README.md

 `find downloads`  if you are in ~ or home folder then it outputs list of files in downloads

 `find /etc/ -name "resolv.conf"`
-`find . -name "*.???"` ? is for single char so any files with three ext.
+`find . -name "*.???"` ? is for single char so any files with three text.
 `find . -name "*main*"` finds any files with word main within

 `find . -name "first.txt"`